Why Do Dogs Sleep So Much?

 Common Reasons for Dog Sleeping

 Why do dogs sleep so much?
 There are several reasons why dogs sleep so much.
-For starters, your dog is likely an animal that sleeps for more than 12 hours each day because they’re not biologically programmed to be active during the day like humans are.
+For starters, your dog is likely an animal that sleeps for more than 12 hours each day because humans’re not biologically programmed to be active during the day.

 It might also be because your dog has narcolepsy, which makes it difficult for them to stay awake for long periods.

-Finally, if you have a very young puppy at home who’s still learning to walk, run and play around the house, they may need more sleep than the average pup.
+Finally, if you have a young puppy at home who’s still learning to walk, run, and play around the house, they may need more sleep than the average pup.

 When Too Much Napping is Harmful